gs-gs/staruml-cefact/README.md

 ## Using the extension.

 Install the extension in the usual way for [StarUML extensions](https://docs.staruml.io/user-guide/managing-extensions#install-extension).
 Then select Tools->OpenAPI from your StarUML menu, select the UML package for generation and click OK.
 That's it.

+## About this extension

+* Name : OpenAPI3
+* Title : UML to OpenAPI3.0 generator for StarUML
+* Author : GoSource Pty ltd
+* description : Implementation of UML to API generator in accordance with https://edi3.org/uml-profile/.
+* License : GPL3